7Block Labs

 Why CI/CD for blockchain is different in 2025

-What follows is a practical reference you can adapt to your stack today.
+Here’s a quick reference you can tweak to fit your stack perfectly at the moment.

 The 2025 tooling landscape at a glance

-• Upgrades/validation: OpenZeppelin Upgrades plugins and ERC‑7201 namespaced storage checks. (docs.openzeppelin.com)
+• Upgrades/Validation: Don't forget to take a look at the OpenZeppelin Upgrades plugins and the ERC-7201 for those namespaced storage checks.
+They’re pretty handy! (docs.openzeppelin.com).

-• K8s: Hyperledger Besu Helm patterns; community charts by ethPandaOps for EL/CL, metrics, and explorers. (besu.hyperledger.org)
+• K8s: Take a look at the Hyperledger Besu Helm patterns!
+The community has put together some awesome charts through ethPandaOps that cover EL/CL, metrics, and explorers.
+It's definitely worth exploring! (besu.hyperledger.org).

 Repository and build profiles